matt-the-ogre/book-of-rc/docs/about.md

 # About this book

-This is a personal passion project by Matt Manuel.
+This is a personal passion project.
 While I'm publishing it online for free, the content, with the exception of some images, remains copyrighted.

 ## Contributions